turbot/tailpipe-mcp/README.md

 - Cost and performance insights
 - Query development assistance

-Works with your local [Tailpipe](https://tailpipe.io/downloads) database files, providing safe, read-only access to all your cloud and SaaS log data.
+Works with your local [Tailpipe](https://tailpipe.io/downloads) init SQL scripts, providing safe, read-only access to all your cloud and SaaS log data.

 ## Installation